rohitsingh889/API-Driven-AWS-Data-Pipeline-Orchestrated-with-Airflow/README.md

 - No transformations are applied at this stage

 **Purpose:**
-Preserve raw data exactly as received for replayability and auditing.
+Preserve raw data exactly as received

 **Bronze Layer (Raw Data):**